jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Critical Tasks
 -
 ## Tasks
-- Bug: When movement happens while spell effect is up, it leaves the target circles behind
 - Bug: You can still select enemies and things with a spell up if the spell's left click doesn't cast the spell (such as AOE then nothing)
 - Character select: "waiting  for other players"
 - Better organization of function of routes and views and what happens when you change them, with docs